Navghar-Manikpur

-Navghar-Manikpur is a city and a municipal council in the Thane district of the Indian state of Maharashtra.
+Navghar-Manikpur is a city and a municipal council in Palghar district in the Indian state of Maharashtra.

 Demographics

 As of 2001 India census, Navghar-Manikpur had a population of 116,700.
 Males constituted 53% of the population and females 47%.
 Navghar-Manikpur has an average literacy rate of 83%, higher than the national average of 59.5%: male literacy is 85%, and female literacy is 81%.
 In Navghar-Manikpur, 11% of the population is under 6 years of age.

 Among minority languages, Gujarati is spoken by 23.78% of the population and Hindi by 18.24%.